 The human measles virus shares some antigens with canine distemper, so if canine distemper is spreading in your neighborhood, your vet may want to vaccinate with the measles vaccine along with the distemper to give your Chi some cross protection.

 Update on Vaccination Protocol!

 Good news!
 After a visit to my vet last week, I learned the protocol for vaccinating your dog is changing!
 Your pet Chi will start the vaccination process at 8 weeks old.
 The only exception being is if the mother Chihuahua is not up to date on her vaccines, then the first vaccines will start at 6 weeks.
 Also the last vaccine will not be given along with the rabies, the rabies will be given separately.
-The vaccine itself will be safer, it will be a recombinant vaccine not the weaken or killed virus.
-And the dosage given will fit the breed.
+The vaccine itself will be safer, it will be a recombinant (denoting organism, cell) vaccine not the weaken or killed virus.
+And the dosage given will fit the breed, that means your tiny 6 pound Chihuahua will no longer get the same amount of vaccine that a German Shepard gets, it will be proportional!
 When and if your Veterinarian follows the new guidelines, you'll have to ask him or her.

 Update: As far as I can find all veterinarians are following these guidelines now!